tylervalentine/mirrulations/docs/api.md

 Comments - Child of Documents

 ### **Check data overlaps between endpoints**
-*Comments* - Missing fields in detailed view for comments `lastModifieDate` and `highlightedContent`
+*Comments* - Missing fields in detailed view for comments `lastModifiedDate` and `highlightedContent`

-*Documents* - Missing fields in detailed view for Documents `lastModifieDate` and `highlightedContent`
+*Documents* - Missing fields in detailed view for Documents `lastModifiedDate` and `highlightedContent`

-*Dockets* - Missing fields in detailed view for Dockets `lastModifieDate` and `highlightedContent`
+*Dockets* - Missing fields in detailed view for Dockets `lastModifiedDate` and `highlightedContent`

 ***Additional Notes***
-`lastModifiedDate` and `ModifyDate` have the same values.
+`lastModifiedDate` and `modifyDate` have the same values.
 Non-detailed view for all types have `modifyDate` instead of `lastModifiedDate`